jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Deploy a Ubuntu jump host on Digital Ocean with SSH access
 * Deploy a Kubernetes cluster on Digital Ocean with Observability software pre-configured
 * Deploy Loki for distributed logging on the cluster
-* Deploy the Socks Shop micro-services application onto the Kubernetes cluster on Digital Ocean
+* Deploy the Online Boutique micro-services application onto the Kubernetes cluster on Digital Ocean
-* Verify operation of the Socks Shop micro-service
+* Verify operation of the Online Boutique micro-service
-* Observe the Socks Shop micro-service with the Observability software
+* Observe the Online Boutique micro-service with the Observability software
-* Perform Chaos Engineering on the Socks Shop micro-service
+* Perform Chaos Engineering on the Online Boutique micro-service

 ### 1.2 Requirements
 * 1.2.1 A Digital Ocean Account